ist-dresden/cpm-pages-aem-port-example/composum-prototype-aemwcmcorereplacement/app/bundle/src/test/resources/aiprompts/generateModelClass.md

 datatype is a collection - return an empty collection, and (only then!) put a TODO comment there.
 If you can conclude from the *.html files that a member returns an object collection, define an inner class for those objects, except for `.data.json`
+Observe any additional specifications given for the MODELCLASS .

 The generated class should satisfy it's usages in the retrieved *.html, which use Apache Sighly / HTL.
 Generate Javadoc comments.